 If you have any further questions or require assistance when completing your form, please contact us.

-Complete your Request for Information Form and choose from three delivery options:
+After you complete your Request for Information Form, choose from three delivery options:

 Mail to: Assessment & Valuation, 222 - 3rd Avenue North, Saskatoon, SK S7K 0J5